lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab7.md

 * 10 points: function `delete_exhibit` is implemented as described (excluding `free`)
 * 5 points: function `delete_exhibit` correctly uses `free` to free the memory allocated for the deleted node
-* 5 points: function `delete_all` successfully deletes all nodeds from the list
+* 5 points: function `delete_all` successfully deletes all nodes from the list
 * 5 points: function `delete_all` correctly uses `free` to free the memory allocated for the all remaining nodes and is called at the end of `main`
 * 5 points: program prompts the user as in the sample